aospapp/aosp/external/autotest/client/site_tests/suite_HWQual/README.txt

-- Create an installation directory on the Autotest server for the Chrome OS hardware qualification package.
+- Create an installation directory on the Autotest server for the ChromeOS hardware qualification package.
 The rest of the instructions assume that you're installing the package in the current user home directory ($HOME/).